Kim Beng has more than two decades’ experience specialising in International Arbitration practice and in Construction & Projects.

 - Acting in an arbitration between developer and main contractor on disputes for the design and construction of a 55-storey mixed-use development of approximately 12,500 m2 in a South-East Asian country.

 - Advising and acting for the owner/operator of a data centre in an LCIA arbitration with claims in excess of EUR 60 million against the design and build contractor.
 The 22 mega watt Tier III data centre was constructed on the basis of the NEC form of contract.
 Issues in dispute include formation of contract; design and programming defaults; delays and claims for extension of time; and contract renunciation and termination.

 - Representing the regional arm of a leading global construction corporation in respect of an SIA arbitration involving a dispute against a Singapore company regarding the construction of a prestigious office development.
-The dispute is governed by the laws of Singapore.
-The disputed amount is estimated at S$40 million.
-The dispute involves issues of delay and concurrent delay, prolongation, extensions of time, liquidated damages, variations, defects liability and warranty claims.
+The dispute involved issues of concurrent delay, prolongation, extensions of time, liquidated damages, variations, defects liability and warranty claims.

 - Acting for a leading global oil and gas service provider, publicly listed on the main board of a South East Asian country, in claims against an African oil and gas contractor specialising in well construction and remedial services.
-The claims involve unpaid sums said to be wrongful withheld under an agreement for the acquisition of shares in a company owning significant oil & gas related assets.
-The respondent has also made counterclaims arising from allegations of warranty breaches, involving Singapore law and Nigerian law.
+The claims involved unpaid sums said to be wrongful withheld under an agreement for the acquisition of shares in a company owning significant oil & gas related assets.

 Memberships / Directorships